 You are museum-goers or not - that doesn't matter.
 The following list of the best museums in Germany guarantees that there is something for everyone.
 These include both small and large museums, well-known and less well-known.
 But they all have one thing in common: they are unique and exceptional or deal with a rather unusual or special topic.
-Most of the people interested in what kind of museums are in Germany and how many Holocaust museums are there in Germany?
-We will cover them, too.
+Most people are interested in what kind of museums are in Germany and how many Holocaust museums are there in Germany?
+And good news, we will cover them, too.
+But if you want to visit them, you first have to check the documents required for Germany visa.

 Pergamon Museum, Berlin